We love to pass judgments. He’s good. She’s bad. She’s extra-good. He’s super-bad. I don’t find these classifications to be fruitful or accurate.

 People, too, have reasons; we just don’t see them.
 We are not privileged with access to the intimacy of their consciousness.
 We cannot see their lives from the inside.

 But what if we could?
-What if we knew—knew exactly—what caused other people to make their choices, to be in the positions they’re in?
+What if we knew—knew exactly—what caused other people to make their choices?
 The understanding that flows from inhabiting another consciousness is one of the great joys of being a writer.

 It is tempting to return wrong for wrong.
-To send bad energy out when we feel bad energy come in.
-But it’s a trap.
+To send bad energy out when we receive bad energy.
+But there is another way.
 Try, just as an experiment, to send good energy out when you feel bad energy come in.
-See what happens. ✨
+See what happens.

-Tomorrow will be made from the energy we summon today.
+Tomorrow is made from the energy we summon today.

 I was in traffic earlier today.
-There was an absurdly noisy truck beside me, billowing black exhaust, his engine far too loud for my ears.
+There was an absurdly noisy truck beside me, billowing black exhaust, his engine far too loud.
 He passed me; I passed him; he passed me again.
 Eventually it dawned on me that I could turn down a side street and be rid of him!
 A gorgeous, tree-lined side street with a canopy of purple blossoms.

 I am free.
 Yet how often I give away my freedom, or forget that I even possess it.

 I respect freedom so much that I do not like to give other people advice.
-But I will make an exception.
+But I will make one exception.
 Do not let the world—our wonderful, weary world—embitter you.
 Keep your heart sweet like a strawberry.
 If you let the cruelty of others harden your heart, no matter how much good happens in your life, you won’t be able to feel it.
-You might be sitting in Paris at a café with a whipped-cream latte and a plate of the world’s sweetest peaches, but you won’t be able to taste them.
+You will be sitting in Paris at an outdoor café with a whipped-cream latte and a plate of the world’s sweetest peaches, and you won’t be able to taste them.

 It’s cliché, yes.
-But maybe we should try a little harder to have compassion.
-What if we’re all the same ocean—the same consciousness—in different cups?
+But we should try a little tenderness.
+What if we’re all the same consciousness, playing different roles—all the same ocean, in different cups?

 I think: I am Alethea, I was born in 1969.
-I lived here, then I went there, and I did that other thing.
-I think about the story-line of my life often.
+I lived here, I went there, then I did that other thing.
+I think about the story-line of my life.

 But what if I’m wrong?
 What if my identity is not linear at all?
-What if my identity is Now—everything?
-And your identity is Now—everything—too?
-And not just you and me.
+What if my real identity is Now—everything?
+And your real identity is Now—everything, too?
+And not just me and you.
 The moon, the stars, the trees, the peaches.
-The purple blossoms arching above.
+The purple blossoms arching above us.
 Paris in the late-afternoon light.

 Postscript:

 “Show me a bad tree”—as I typed those words, I was of course reminded of the passage in scripture where Jesus curses the fig tree.
-It’s such an odd moment: first, that the Christ would curse anything.
+It’s such an odd moment.
+First, that the Christ would curse anything.
 Second, that it would be a tree.
-What could it possibly mean?

 Perhaps this, too, was a lesson; we have just been reading it from the wrong direction.
-We have to read it backward: It is the tree that Jesus curses, that on the reverse trip, does not give him any fruit.
+To understand it, we have to read it backward: It is the tree that Jesus curses that (on his reverse trip) does not give him any fruit.

-I encountered a similarly unusual treatment of time in a mystic’s diary, He and I (Lui et moi)—my favorite book.
-I don’t have my thumb on the exact passage, but somewhere it says something along these lines: Mary’s heart was so pure and her prayers so powerful that she helped to hasten the birth of Christ.
+I encountered a similarly unusual treatment of time in a mystic’s diary called He and I (Lui et moi)—my favorite book.
+I don’t have my thumb on the exact passage, but somewhere it says something along these lines: Mary’s heart and her prayers were so fervent and holy that she helped to hasten the birth of Christ.

 This confused me.
 I knew that in order to prepare the way for the Christ, Mary’s conception had been immaculate in her mother, Anne’s, womb.
-How could her actions have reached back and affected her birth?
+How could her actions reach back and affected her birth?

-This would only be possible if time “runs both ways”—if past, present, and future are all happening simultaneously.
+This would only possible way is if time “runs both ways”—if past, present, and future are all happening at once.